nsrau/azure-docs.it-it/articles/iot-hub/iot-hub-device-sdk-c-serializer.md

 -   IoTHubClient\_Destroy

-Queste API sono illustrate in **simplesample\_amqp**.
+These APIs are demonstrated in **simplesample\_amqp**.

-È disponibile anche set analogo di API di livello inferiore.
+There is also an analogous set of lower-level APIs.

 -   IoTHubClient\_LL\_CreateFromConnectionString